 Are there criteria that guide the development of a borough incorporation petition?

-Yes, the criteria are found in Article X of the Constitution of the State of Alaska, AS 29.05.031, AS 29.05.100, and 3 AAC 110.045 -.065 (See Alaska Administrative Code).
+Yes, the criteria are found in Article X of the Constitution of the State of Alaska, AS 29.05.031, AS 29.05.100, and 3 AAC 110.045 -.065.
 These criteria should be carefully reviewed when deciding whether to incorporate and what type of incorporation to pursue.
 If the prospective petitioners decide to pursue incorporation, the criteria should also be used to guide the development of the petition.
-Commerce will frame its recommendation to the LBC based on these criteria, and the LBC will apply these same criteria to judge the merits of the petition.
+The Department of Commerce, Community, and Regional Affairs will frame its recommendation to the LBC based on these criteria, and the LBC will apply these same criteria to judge the merits of the petition.

 What boundaries are appropriate for a new borough?